hapax/hapax.github.io/assets/teaching.md

 <i>Would the least-engaged students bother to read this in their own time?</i>
 </span>

-This is an extremely stringent test, and difficult to implement in practice.
-But I think it's the right design principle!
+This is an extremely stringent test, but I think it's the right design principle even though it's hard to implement.
+Why?
+First of all, it's *fair*.
-As with social good, there should be a trickle up effect with more engagement across the board.
+And as with social good, by making maths engaging, there should be a "trickle up" effect in engagement across the board.
+This is not the same as writing dull, easy questions for "weak" students!
+No one benefits from these, since the "weak" students are made to feel weak, and the "strong" students will hold the question (and perhaps the students!) in contempt.

+Secondly, getting maths classes to work is a highly uncertain business.
+When we can't play the numbers, we should maximise the minimum outcome, and focus on preventing the least-engaged students from becoming alienated.
+I know from personal experience that these students are not necessarily bad at maths!
-And leaving the scrubland is the first step towards passing the maximin test.
+Leaving the scrubland is the first step towards passing the maximin test.

 ## 2. Views of the summit <a id="sec-2" name="sec-2"></a>